Volume Analysis and Search

 Section titled “Find Files by Owner”find.flexfs --uid 1001 --type f --fields path,size,uid /mnt/flexfsFind Old Files (by Access Time)

-Section titled “Find Old Files (by Access Time)”Find files not accessed since a specific timestamp (nanoseconds since epoch):
+Section titled “Find Old Files (by Access Time)”Find files not accessed since a specific timestamp (seconds since epoch):

 Section titled “Find Empty Directories”find.flexfs --type d --empty /mnt/flexfsFind Files with Specific Permissions

-# Files that are world-writable (check only the "other write" bit)find.flexfs --perm 2 --permMask 2 --type f /mnt/flexfsFull Metadata Export
+# Files that are not readable by others (other-read bit unset)find.flexfs --perm 0 --permMask 04 --type f /mnt/flexfsFull Metadata Export

 Section titled “Full Metadata Export”Export all files with all metadata fields: